Paul DeJong Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 13th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 13th in the league.

-- The Pirates have the 11th-ranked team ERA across all league pitching staffs (4.01).
+- The Pirates have the 11th-ranked team ERA across all MLB pitching staffs (4.03).

-- Pirates pitchers combine to surrender 52 home runs (0.9 per game), the third-fewest in baseball.
+- Pirates pitchers combine to give up the fifth-fewest home runs in baseball (54 total, one per game).

-- Contreras (3-4) takes the mound for the Pirates in his 10th start of the season.
-He's put together a 4.33 ERA in 52 2/3 innings pitched, with 36 strikeouts.
+- Ortiz gets the start for the Pirates, his fifth of the season.
+He is 1-2 with a 4.35 ERA and 14 strikeouts through 20 2/3 innings pitched.

-- His most recent time out was out of the bullpen on Sunday when the right-hander tossed two scoreless innings against the Seattle Mariners while giving up just one hit.
+- His last appearance came on Sunday against the Seattle Mariners, when the righty went five innings, surrendering three earned runs while allowing five hits.

-- The 23-year-old has put up an ERA of 4.33, with 6.2 strikeouts per nine innings, in 10 games this season.
-Opponents have a .254 batting average against him.
+- The 24-year-old has a 4.35 ERA and 6.1 strikeouts per nine innings across four games this season, while allowing a batting average of .286 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.